About

 Lorenzo Cremaschi

-Dr. Lorenzo Cremaschi is a Professor in the Department of Mechanical Engineering at Auburn University (Auburn, AL).
-He received his Ph.D. from the University of Maryland (College Park, MD), in 2004.
-In 2001 he was awarded his M.S. and B.S. diploma degrees from the University of Modena (Italy).
-Before joining Auburn University, Dr. Cremaschi served as a post-doctoral research associate at Purdue University's Herrick laboratories, followed by assistant and associate professor in the School of Aerospace and Mechanical Engineering at Oklahoma State University (Stillwater, OK).
+Lorenzo Cremaschi is a Professor in the Department of Mechanical Engineering and Director of Undergraduate Research at Auburn University (Auburn, AL, U.S.).
+He received his Ph.D. from the University of Maryland (College Park, MD, U.S.) in 2004.
+In 2001, he was awarded his M.S. and B.S. diploma degrees from the University of Modena (Italy).
+Before joining Auburn University, Dr. Cremaschi was a post-doctoral research associate at Purdue University’s Herrick laboratories, followed by assistant and associate professor in the School of Aerospace and Mechanical Engineering at Oklahoma State University (Stillwater, OK).

-Dr. Cremaschi's interests focus on buildings' energy efficiency and sustainability, scalable energy systems, water desalination and purification, HVAC and refrigeration systems for the built environment.
-His current research includes thermodynamics and heat transfer of low Global Warming Potential refrigerants, building air dehumidification processes, frost and defrost, and moisture transport in thermal insulation systems.
-He is the principal investigator of several research projects and the author of over 95 papers.
-He revised three book chapters, and gave several presentations at conferences, meetings, and seminars at Universities.
-Dr. Cremaschi is the inventor of two U.S. patents.
+Dr. Cremaschi’s interests focus on buildings’ energy efficiency and sustainability, scalable thermal energy systems, water desalination and purification, and the water-energy-food nexus.
+His current research includes thermodynamics and heat transfer of low Global Warming Potential refrigerants, air dehumidification processes, frost and defrost, and moisture transport in thermal insulation systems.
+He is the principal investigator of several research projects and the author of over 105 papers.
+He revised three book chapters and gave several presentations at conferences, meetings, and university seminars.
+Dr. Cremaschi is the inventor of two international patents.

-Dr. Cremaschi is an associate editor for the Science and Technology for the Built Environment Journal.
-He has several honors and awards, including the 2021 Exceptional Service Award from the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), the 2014 Research Excellence Award from the College of Engineering at Oklahoma State University, and the 2013 Innovative Research Grant Award from ASHRAE.
+Dr. Cremaschi served as an associate editor for the Science and Technology for the Built Environment Journal.
+He has several honors and awards, including the 2022 Research Award for Excellence in the College of Engineering and the 2020 Exceptional Service Award from the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).

-Dr. Cremaschi teaches courses in the area of Thermodynamics, Refrigeration, Renewable Energy Systems, and Cryogenics.
-These courses are offered at the undergraduate mechanical engineering curriculum's second, third, and fourth years and at the graduate level.
-Dr. Cremaschi advised 34 graduate students (14 Ph.D. students and 20 M.S. students), over 50 undergraduate students in academic curriculum and career choice.
-He also mentored 22 undergraduate students during research and scholarly activities and 8 international visiting exchange scholars.
-Dr. Cremaschi is the faculty advisor of the Auburn University ASHRAE student organization, which was founded at Auburn since his arrival in 2016.
-He fostered several scholarships and awards for undergraduate students involved with his research.
+Dr. Cremaschi teaches Thermodynamics, Refrigeration, Renewable Energy Systems, and Cryogenics courses.
+These courses are offered at the undergraduate mechanical engineering curriculum’s second, third, and fourth years and the graduate level.
+Dr. Cremaschi advised 35 graduate students (14 Ph.D. and 21 M.S. students) and over 50 undergraduate students in academic curriculum and career choice.
+He also mentored 23 undergraduate students and 9 international visiting exchange scholars during research and scholarly activities.
+Dr. Cremaschi is the faculty advisor of the Auburn University ASHRAE student organization.
+He fostered several scholarships and awards for undergraduate students involved with research, including the 2023 Matthews fellowship program, which promotes engagement in undergraduate research by Pell-eligible students.

-Dr. Cremaschi is a member of the American Society of Thermal and Fluids Engineers (ASTFE) Executive Committee and the ASHRAE Research and Administration Committee.
-He was appointed as chair for the International Institute of Refrigeration (IIR) U.S. National Committee, and he is a member of the International Energy Agency (IEA) U.S. Heat Pump National team.
-He has been serving in several technical and standard committees for the last 15 years.
-Finally, Dr. Cremaschi was the technical program chair for two ASTFE conferences in 2019 and 2021.
+Dr. Cremaschi is the chair of the American Society of Thermal and Fluids Engineers (ASTFE) Executive Committee and served on the ASHRAE Research and Administration Committee.
+He is chair of the International Institute of Refrigeration (IIR) U.S. National Committee and the International Energy Agency (IEA) U.S. Heat Pump National team member.
+He has served on several technical and standard committees for 20 years.
+Dr. Cremaschi was the technical program chair for two ASTFE conferences in 2019 and 2021.
 He organized numerous technical sessions, panel forums, and seminars within ASHRAE, ASTFE, IIR, and the American Society of Mechanical Engineers (ASME).